 Date of visit: Thursday, July 2, 2015

-The first part of the journey was easy – 30 miles on the autostrada to the edge of the village of Taormina.
-The village itself is located on a hillside overlooking the Ionian Sea, at an elevation of roughly 800 feet, but getting there from the autostrada built through the valley below requires a short but winding drive up the hill.
+The first part of the journey was easy – 30 miles on the autostrada to the edge of Taormina.
+The village itself sits on a hillside overlooking the Ionian Sea, at an elevation of roughly 800 feet.
+But the ride from the autostrada built through the valley below requires a short but winding drive up the hill.

 Much like Mdina in Malta, Taormina is a walled city, with visitors having to pass through a gate to enter.
 Also like Mdina, most vehicles are prohibited from entering the walled city, except for residents and local deliveries.
-Visitor traffic must stop at the edge of town; a large parking garage is located near the main gate, though be aware that to get to the village itself, you must walk up a steep staircase.
-The main gate is called the “Porta Catania”, and though you can see the Roman influence with the arched doorway and keystone, the general look almost seems medieval English in a way.
+Visitor traffic must stop at the edge of town; a large parking garage is located near the main gate.
+However, to reach the the village itself, you must walk up a steep staircase.
+The main gate is called the “Porta Catania”.
+You can see the Roman influence with the arched doorway and keystone, the general look almost seems medieval English in a way.

-Just inside the gate is the Piazza Duomo, a small square featuring the town’s official fountain (fontana), and the Duomo di Taormina.
+Just inside the gate is the Piazza Duomo.
+It’s a small square featuring the town’s official fountain (fontana), and the Duomo di Taormina.

-The Baroque fountain dates to the 17th century, and is crowned with a mythical figure that is half woman/half bull, the symbol of Taormina that can also be found on the town’s coat of arms.
+The Baroque fountain dates to the 17th century.
+Its crown features a mythical figure that is half woman/half bull, also found on Taormina’s coat of arms.
 While perhaps not quite as breathtaking as its more famous cousin in Milano, the Duomo di Taormina, dedicated to St. Nicholas, dates to the 13th century and features a classic medieval look.

 The actual walled section of Taormina doesn’t last long, and after just 300 meters, you pass through the unnamed gate on the other side.
 Here, though, are some sights you definitely don’t want to miss.
 As you pass through the gate, you enter the sweeping Piazza IX Aprile di Taormina, with its charming checkerboard-tiled pavement.